hayaokimura/picoruby-rc-car/README.md

 3. Click the **Connect** button to pair with the RC car via BLE
 4. Drag the joystick knob to drive!

+> **Note:** Safari on iPhone does not support the Web Bluetooth API.
+To control the RC car from an iPhone, use a Web Bluetooth compatible browser such as [Bluefy](https://apps.apple.com/app/bluefy-web-ble-browser/id1492822055).

 <img src="img/rc_car_movie.gif" width="480">

 ## License